opacam/Cohen3/docs/example_backend_the_new_way.rst

 Witting a backend (the new way)
 ===============================
-Here you will learn  how to write a backend from the scratch using the Cohen3 tools :ref:`models <coherence.backends.models>`.
+Here you will learn  how to write a backend from the scratch using the Cohen3 tools :ref:`models <coherence.backends.models (package)>`.
 We will try to explain it step by step, using as a model the classic backend LolcatsStore.
 This same example is also explained using the module :ref:`backend <coherence.backend>` and you will get the same result using one method or another, but with this newer method you will have less lines in your code and will be more maintainable...so...let's begin...

 Introduction
 ------------
-This is a Media Backend that allows you to access the cool and cute pictures from lolcats.com, explained from scratch using the tools from :ref:`models <coherence.backends.models>`.
+This is a Media Backend that allows you to access the cool and cute pictures from lolcats.com, explained from scratch using the tools from :ref:`models <coherence.backends.models (package)>`.

 The imports
 -----------